mjordan/islandora_workbench_docs/docs/binaries.md

 ## Additional steps for running binary files

 ### macOS
+#### Malware Protection

 workbench-macos binary is not a "signed application" also from an "unidentified developer" according to Apple.
 Therefore you will need to bypass Apple's check for malicious software with the following command:

 `xattr -d com.apple.quarantine /path/to/workbench-macos`

 NOTE: If you do not want to bypass the Apple's malware protection or are unable to bypass it, you can still run workbench by following the standard [installation instructions](/islandora_workbench_docs/installation).

+#### Permissions
+When running the application you may get a permission denied error.
+You can use `chmod` to give youreslf the necessary permissions.